takaharuueno/sdl_evolution/proposals/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts.md

 - **Rotary button Rotate Left:**
    HU understand this action and trigger the zoom-out function to Navigation app
 - **Rotary button Slide Upward:**
-   HU understand this action and trigger the scroll-up function to Navigation app
+   HU understand this action and trigger the pan-up function to Navigation app
 - **Rotary button Slide Downward:**
-   HU understand this action and trigger the scroll-down function to Navigation app
+   HU understand this action and trigger the pan-down function to Navigation app
 - **Rotary button Slide Leftward:**
-   HU understand this action and trigger the scroll-left function to Navigation app
+   HU understand this action and trigger the pan-left function to Navigation app
 - **Rotary button Slide Rightward:**
-   HU understand this action and trigger the scroll-right function to Navigation app
+   HU understand this action and trigger the pan-right function to Navigation app

 In this case the HU is responsible for handling the action from Rotary button and trigger the function to the mobile device.